-Round-specific variables (DENTINrr) on the PC PUF indicate that the person was covered by a private health insurance plan that included at least some dental coverage for each round of 2022.
-It should be noted that the information was elicited from a pick-list, code-all-that-apply question that asked what type of health insurance a person obtained through an establishment.
-The list comprised hospital and physician benefits, including coverage through an HMO, Medigap coverage, vision coverage, and dental and prescription drug coverage.
-An additional question asking whether policyholders also had a separate policy with dental coverage was included beginning in the spring 2023 interview.
+Round-specific variables (DENTINrr) on the Consolidated PUF indicate that the person was covered by a private health insurance plan that included at least some dental coverage for each round of 2022.
+It should be noted that the information was elicited from a pick-list, code-all-that-apply, question that asked what type of health insurance a person obtained through an establishment.
+The list comprised hospital and physician benefits including coverage through an HMO, Medigap coverage, vision coverage, and dental and prescription drug coverage.
+For policyholders that did not report dental coverage initially, an additional question asking whether policyholders had a separate policy with dental coverage was included beginning in the spring 2023 interview.
 Affirmative responses to that question were included in the coding of the DENTIN53 variable.
-As a result of this change to the logic, the variable name was changed to DENTIN53\M23.
+As a result of this change to the logic, the variable name was changed to DENTIN53 M23.